Ronald Ojeda

-Ronald Leandro Ojeda Moreno (September 2, 1991 – February 21–24, 2024) was a Venezuelan military officer, political dissident, and refugee in Chile.
-He opposed the government of Nicolás Maduro and, after being accused of rebellion and treason in Venezuela, sought asylum abroad.
-Ojeda was kidnapped in Santiago, Chile, in February 2024 and found dead ten days later, dismembered and buried under concrete.
-Chilean authorities have investigated the murder as politically motivated, possibly orchestrated from Venezuela, and linked to the Venezuelan criminal organization Tren de Aragua.
-The case involved multiple arrests, extradition requests, and has had significant political and diplomatic repercussions between Chile and Venezuela.
+Ronald Leandro Ojeda Moreno (2 September 1991 – disappeared 21 February 2024) was a Venezuelan former army lieutenant and political dissident who opposed the government of Nicolás Maduro.
+Escaping imprisonment, Ojeda fled Venezuela in 2017 and was later granted political asylum in Chile in 2023.

+On 21 February 2024, Ojeda was abducted from his home by individuals posing as Chilean investigative police, and his body was found on 1 March 2024, dismembered and buried under concrete.
+The subsequent investigation by Chilean authorities suggested that Ojeda's murder was politically motivated, and was possibly orchestrated by the Venezuelan authorities with involvement from Tren de Aragua.

 Early life and military career

+Ronald Leandro Ojeda Moreno was born on 2 September 1991 in Maracay, Venezuela to a low-income family.
+Ojeda was one of seven siblings.
+Ojeda's brother, Germán Alexander Ojeda Moreno, is an army general in the Bolivarian Army of Venezuela.

-Ojeda was born on September 2, 1991, in Maracay, Venezuela, southwest of Caracas.
-His low-income family lived there and he had seven siblings.
-In 2008, he enrolled in the Venezuelan Military Academy and graduated as an infantry lieutenant in 2012.
-He later joined a special forces unit in San Cristóbal, where he met his future wife, Jetsy.
-They married in December 2016.
+In 2008, Ojeda enrolled at the Military Academy of Venezuela and graduated as an infantry lieutenant in 2012.
+Ojeda later joined a special forces unit in San Cristóbal.
 Ojeda openly criticized the Venezuelan government, claiming to have conducted intelligence operations against high-ranking officials involved in corruption.

 Detention in Venezuela

 Ojeda and his comrade, José Rodríguez, were repeatedly detained and accused of being part of the "Espada de Dios" conspiracy, charged with military rebellion, incitement to rebellion, and treason.
 Both claimed to have been tortured by the Venezuelan military counterintelligence agency.
 During his imprisonment at Ramo Verde Prison in Los Teques, Ojeda befriended fellow detainee Eduardo Figueroa Marchena, a former aviation lieutenant.

 In April 2017, Ojeda was arrested again, accused of rebellion and treason, following his involvement with the Movement for Liberty and Democracy, which rejected Nicolás Maduro as commander-in-chief of the Bolivarian National Armed Forces.
 Ojeda alleged that he was tortured during this detention.
-On November 30, 2017, Ojeda and eight other officers escaped during a transfer from a military court to Ramo Verde Prison.
+On 30 November 2017, Ojeda and eight other officers escaped during a transfer from a military court to Ramo Verde Prison.
 A shootout with local police ensued, resulting in the death of one escapee, Rafael Arreaza, and the severe injury of another, Luis Mogollón.
 Five officers, including Ojeda, managed to flee to Peru and later settled in Chile.

 Exile in Chile

 In 2018, the Maduro government issued a decree expelling 24 military officers, including Ojeda, without trial.
 Ojeda gained attention in November 2022 when he protested in front of La Moneda Palace in Santiago, demanding the release of political prisoners and condemning dialogue between the Maduro regime and the opposition.

-Chile granted him political asylum in November 2023.
+In November 2023, Ojeda was granted political asylum.